enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/talk-like-x-would.md

 ---

-We can tell the AI to only respond like a specific person would.
+We can tell the AI to only respond as a specific person would.

-For instance, let's say you are a chef and would like to know how it feels to be critized on your mistakes by Gordon Ramsay.
+For instance, let's say you are a chef and would like to know how it feels to be criticised for your mistakes by Gordon Ramsay.

-We can tell he AI to respond like that person would:
+We can tell the AI to respond like that person would:

 ![reply-like-gordon](https://img.enkipro.com/efe437def6289d0f3ba32e5c8be137f6.png)